benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 The default assumes you've run either the "all correct" or "some errors" example session from this repo.
 You can plot your own session data by substituting `session_file = 'my_data.json';`

-This will plot mouse trails and reaction times, separtely for good cue vs miscue trials.
+Running `plot_hello_pyramid.m` will plot mouse trails and reaction times, separtely for good cue vs miscue trials.

 ![Matlab plot of Hello Pyramid session mouse trails and reaction times by cue vs miscue](./images/behavior-plot.png "Hello Pyramid session behavior")